 - Having to fight to access services

 - Being excluded from what is available, e.g. short break services

-- Services being inflexible to needs of families
+- Services being inflexible to the needs of families

 - Ineffective support for people with challenging behaviour

-- Being labeled as obstructive when they question professional opinion
+- Being labelled as obstructive when questioning professional opinion

 These factors can leave families feeling unsupported and can have a profound impact on the family’s quality of life and feelings of isolation.
 Being aware of the difficulties that families experience when trying to access support is key to empathising with their circumstances and making adjustments to the way you work.